All your answers for

 What are the differences between BAR and Zero-K?

-Zero-K and BAR share their roots, they both forked from Balanced Annihilation, BAR around mid 2019, Zero-K in 2007.
+Zero-K and BAR share their roots, they both forked from Balanced Annihilation, BAR in february 2019, Zero-K in 2007.

 BAR is currently in development (Alpha state) slowly but steadily building an active player-base (many players chose to play both of these titles too).
-BAR also aims to hit Steam (hopefully in early 2022) witch a fully-fledged single player campaign and other cool game modes to enjoy.
+BAR also aims to hit Steam, with a fully-fledged single player campaign and other cool game modes to enjoy.

 So what are the main differences in gameplay between these two?
 Both games share the roots that go as far down as the original Total Annihilation.
 However, they took quite different approaches while evolving throughout the years, making different design decisions.